 RS-485 communication allows connection of more than one drive to a single host PC, PLC, HMI or other computer.
 It also allows the communication cable to be long (more than 300 meters or 1000 feet).
-The use of Category 5 cable is recommended as it is widely used for computer networks, inexpensive, easily obtained and certified for quality and data integrity.
+Applied Motion 3004-288-XX programming cable is recommended.

-The TSM34 can be used with either Two-Wire or Four-Wire RS-485 implementation.
+The TXM34 can be used with either Two-Wire or Four-Wire RS-485 implementation.
 The connection can be point-to-point (i.e. one drive and one host) or a multi-drop network (one host and up to 32 drives).

-NOTE: To use the TSM34Q RS-485 version with the Step-Servo Quick Tuner Software, it is better to be connected in the Four-Wire configuration (see below).
+NOTE: To use the TXM34Q RS-485 version with the Step-Servo Quick Tuner Software, it is better to be connected in the Four-Wire configuration (see below).